scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 (For the rest of this guide, when you see the word "compatible" assume backwards compatibility, as it is the more common case of compatibility guarantee)

-An important note to make is that while breaking source compatibility normally results in breaking binary compatibility, they are actually orthogonal
+An important note to make is that while source compatibility breakages normally results in binary compatibility breakages as well, they are actually orthogonal
 (breaking one does not imply breaking the other).
-See below for more examples (TODO: make sure we have examples?)
-TODO: more facts?

 ## Why binary compatibility matters